Automation model overview

 The automation model consists of a set of objects against which you can write a Visual Studio add-in or extension.
 An add-in is an application that can manipulate the Visual Studio environment and automate common tasks.
 A Visual Studio extension can create custom Visual Studio components or add to the functionality of standard components such as the text editor.

-Objects in the Automation Model
+Objects in the automation model

 The environment provides a model for different functional areas.
 For instance, there is a code model for various elements that you might find in code.
 There is a document model for various document elements.
 One area, the project area, is of particular interest to VSPackage providers.
 You will likely want your new project types to contribute to the automation model in much the same way as Visual C++ and Visual Basic contribute to the automation model.
-That process is outlined in Providing Automation for VSPackages.
+That process is outlined in Provide automation for VSPackages.

 Places where you can consider extending the automation model of the environment:

-For more information on automation, see Automation and Extensibility for Visual Studio.
+For more information on automation, see Automation and extensibility for Visual Studio.
 This document and the documents it provides links to, help you make decisions regarding how you should provide automation for your VSPackage.